popolo-project/popolo-spec/data/survey.md

 * RFC 4519 and RFC 4524 have no properties for alternate person names, genders, dates of birth, dates of death or external links.
 * [RFC 2798](http://tools.ietf.org/html/rfc2798) adds `ldap:jpegPhoto` and [RFC 6474](http://tools.ietf.org/html/rfc6474) adds `vcard:birthPlace`, `vcard:deathPlace` and `vcard:deathDate`.
 * `vcard:Organization` has no properties for identifiers, classifications or parent organizations.
-* RFC 4519 and RFC 4524 have no properties for alternate organization names, founding dates or dissolution dates.
+* RFC 4519 and RFC 4524 have no properties for alternate organization names or founding dates.
 * It has no property to link a `vcard:Person` to a `vcard:Organization`.
 * LDAP disambiguates between different types of addresses and telephone numbers by adding new properties.